In This Article

 Avoid consuming ice cream, cheese, and milk, especially in high amounts.

-People with leaky gut syndrome often experience gluten sensitivity.
-This is why a gluten-free diet is recommended.
-Stay away from barley, bulgur, oats, rye, seitan, and triticale.
+People with the leaky gut syndrome often experience gluten sensitivity.
+Doctors recommend a gluten-free diet by avoiding:

-This includes foods like bacon, cold cuts, deli meats, hotdogs, and many more.
+Avoid processed meats like bacon, cold cuts, deli meats, hotdogs, and so on.

 Do this until you figure out the cause of your allergy.
-Avoid trigger foods at all costs and then work on looking for healthier, safer alternatives.
+Avoid trigger foods at all costs and look for healthier, safer alternatives.

-Aside from avoiding unhealthy food and having a well-balanced diet, taking probiotic supplements each day could help boost your gut health, too.
+Aside from avoiding unhealthy food and having a well-balanced diet, probiotic supplements could also help boost your gut health.